Kate Forbes: 'I would have voted against gay marriage', says SNP leadership contender

-The finance secretary, one of the two frontrunners to succeed Nicola Sturgeon as SNP leader and First Minister of Scotland, said she would not have backed the legislation but would have “respected and defended the democratic choice that was made”.
+The finance secretary, one of the two frontrunners to succeed Nicola Sturgeon as SNP leader and first minister of Scotland, told The Scotsman she would not have backed the legislation, but would have “respected and defended the democratic choice that was made”.

+In response, her main rival in the contest, health secretary Humza Yousaf, said he did not use his Muslim faith “as a basis of legislation”.

+Her comments drew sharp criticism from SNP colleagues, including Livingston MP Hannah Bardell, who wrote on Twitter: “I would have hoped that given Kate has so many friends, including myself, who are LGBTQ and hold her and her talents in such high regard, she might have tempered them or at least considered her response a little more carefully.”

+Mr Yousaf said he did not “use my faith as a basis of legislation”.
+He told Tonight with Andrew Marr on LBC: “I'm a supporter of equal marriage.
+Let me get to the crux of the issue that you're asking me.
+I'm a Muslim.
+I'm somebody who's proud of my faith.
+I'll be fasting during Ramadan in a few weeks’ time.

+"But what I don't do is, I don't use my faith as a basis of legislation.
+What I do as a representative, as a leader, as a member of the Scottish Parliament, is to bring forward policy and pursue it in the best interest of the country.”

-The 32-year-old, speaking to The Scotsman, also committed to not unilaterally discarding the existing cooperation agreement with the Scottish Greens, instead stating that it would be up to that party to decide whether her approach to issues such as the economy would be something “they can live with”.
+Forbes, 32, speaking to The Scotsman, also committed to not unilaterally discarding the existing co-operation agreement with the Scottish Greens, instead stating it would be up to that party to decide whether her approach to issues such as the economy would be something “they can live with”.

-The MSP also inched herself away from using the next general election as a “de facto referendum”, stating that it would be used to “put pressure” on the UK by demonstrating the “weight” of opinion.
+The MSP also inched herself away from using the next general election as a “de-facto referendum”.
+She said the election would be used to “put pressure” on the UK by demonstrating the “weight” of opinion.

+Ms Forbes is up against Mr Yousaf, who also formally launched his leadership campaign on Monday, and former community safety minister Ash Regan in the race to succeed Ms Sturgeon.

+Another possible successor to Ms Sturgeon, constitution secretary Angus Robertson, ruled himself out

-Ms Forbes, who has returned early after maternity leave to frontline politics following the resignation of Ms Sturgeon, has faced questions about her views on social issues such as gender reforms and gay marriage.
+Ms Forbes, who has returned early after maternity leave to frontline politics following Ms Sturgeon’s resignation, has faced questions about her views on social issues such as gender reforms and gay marriage.

 The MSP for Skye, Lochaber and Badenoch also faced questions on whether she believed in same sex marriage, stating she would defend the right for gay, lesbian and bisexual people to marry under the law.

-However, asked by this newspaper whether she would have voted for equal marriage, passed by the Scottish Parliament overwhelmingly in 2014 by 105 votes to 18, Ms Forbes said she would have voted against the bill.
+However, asked by The Scotsman whether she would have voted for equal marriage, passed by the Scottish Parliament overwhelmingly in 2014 by 105 votes to 18, Ms Forbes said she would have voted against the Bill.

 The leadership contender cited the example of Angela Merkel who, while Chancellor of Germany, voted against an equal marriage bill in 2017.